Myopia control: Is there a cure for short-sightedness?

-While it's true that myopia can also develop and progress in young adults, this is less common.
+While it's true that myopia can also develop and progress in young adults, though this is less common.
 And it's possible that an adult's eyes may not respond to myopia control treatments the same way a child's eyes do.
-For these reasons, it's likely that most research on controlling myopia progression will continue to focus on short sighted children rather than adults.
+For these reasons, it's likely that most research on controlling myopia progression will continue to focus on shortsighted children rather than adults.

 Can eye exercises cure myopia?

-Some of these eye exercise programmes recommend you ask your optician to write you a glasses prescription that intentionally under-corrects your short-sightedness for full-time wear as an adjunct treatment to performing the exercises.
-The claim is that the exercises and under-correction of your myopia will reduce your short-sightedness, so you will need less vision correction as time goes on.
+Some of these eye exercise programmes recommend you ask your optometrist to write you a glasses prescription that intentionally under-corrects your shortsightedness for full-time wear as an adjunct treatment to performing the exercises.
+The claim is that the exercises and under-correction of your myopia will reduce your shortsightedness, so you will need less vision correction as time goes on.

-My opinion (and the opinion shared by most opticians and vision researchers) is that eye exercises do not cure myopia, are highly suspect, and are not supported by well-designed independent research.
+My opinion (and the opinion shared by most optometrists and vision researchers) is that these eye exercises do not cure myopia, are highly suspect, and are not supported by well-designed independent research.
 Buyer beware!

 Page updated August 20, 2018